-Although I am a vegetarian, I have nothing against people raising animals for meat as long as it is done correctly with care, compassion and concern for the well-being and comfort of the animal during its life and particularly, in death.
-I ask that you be respectful of the process.
-For instance, photographing the dismembered head of a slaughtered animal is not respectful in my opinion.
+Although some of our Editing team are vegetarians, we have nothing against people raising animals for meat as long as it is done correctly with care, compassion and concern for the well-being and comfort of the animal during its life and particularly, in death.
+We ask that you be respectful of the process.
+For instance, photographing the dismembered head of a slaughtered animal is not respectful in our opinion.
 There is no reason that needs to be documented.

 Become a contributing writer